Quincy Allen: Death row stabbing

 On the morning of December 2, 2009, Allen, along with fellow death row inmate Mikal Deen Mahdi, a Lawrenceville, Virginia man on death row for the 2004 murder of Orangeburg Department of Public Safety Captain James Myers, 56, in Calhoun County, South Carolina, planned to attack and kill a correctional officer while in the Lieber Correctional Institution.
 After making shivs using metal they stripped from air ducts, the duo asked the correctional officer Nathan Sasser if they could go visit the basketball court.
 After escorting them there, they attacked Sasser, stabbing him multiple times.
 He managed to resist and fought them off despite his heavy injuries.

 Allen and Mahdi then attempted to jump the fence, but after they were unable to escape, they began tearing up the common area.
 Even after the guards used tear gas on them, they still refused to back down.
 Eventually, rubber bullets were used to subdue the pair.

 Following this incident, both were stripped of their privileges (outside recreation, visitation, phone use, and canteen items) and in 2017, both were transferred along with all other South Carolina death row inmates to the Kirkland Correctional Institution in Columbia.
 Sasser was later let go from his post, as he had developed PTSD and had begun suffering from anxiety attacks.
 All assault charges from him were later dropped by the prosecutors, who said that there was no point, as both prisoners were already sentenced to death.

-On August 30, 2024, the South Carolina Supreme Court announced Mahdi would be executed in 2025 for his involvement in the Myers murder.
-On April 11, 2025, 42-year-old Mikal Deen Mahdi was put to death by firing squad in the Broad River Correctional Institution.